Budapestby VisitCity Guides

 National Széchényi Library

-Hungary's national library houses over 15 million items, including the first book printed in Hungary and extensive collections of Hungarian literature, maps, and manuscripts.
-While primarily serving researchers, the library occasionally hosts exhibitions accessible to general visitors.
+Hungary's national library has over 15 million books and documents, including the first book ever printed in Hungary and tons of Hungarian literature, maps, and old manuscripts.
+It's mostly for researchers, but sometimes they have exhibitions that regular visitors can see.

-Buda Castle's elevated position provides multiple vantage points for capturing Budapest's beauty.
-The Fisherman's Bastion, technically part of the broader Castle Quarter, offers the most famous views with its fairytale towers framing the Parliament building and Danube bridges.
+Buda Castle sits up high, so you get amazing views from lots of different spots.
+The Fisherman's Bastion is technically part of the bigger Castle Quarter and has the most famous views with those fairytale towers that frame the Parliament building and Danube bridges.

-The Savoy Terrace near the National Gallery entrance provides equally stunning panoramas without admission fees.
-This spacious terrace offers unobstructed views across the Danube to Pest's grand architecture, including St. Stephen's Basilica's massive dome and the Parliament's neo-Gothic spires.
+The Savoy Terrace near the National Gallery entrance has equally amazing views and you don't have to pay anything.
+This big terrace has clear views across the Danube to Pest's grand buildings, including St. Stephen's Basilica's huge dome and the Parliament's neo-Gothic towers.

 View of Parliament and Danube River through stone archways of Buda Castle terrace